For many readers, it might be surprising to learn that Americans cook up to 80 pounds of beef meat annually.

-There Exist Almost 1 Cow for Every 3.5 People in the US (US News)
+There is Almost 1 Cow for Every 3.5 People in the US (US News)

-America is a big country with over 332 million people and over 90 million heads of cattle.
+America is a big country with over 332 million people and almost 90 million heads of cattle.

 One of the reasons cattle numbers fluctuate, aside from environmental impacts like drought or financials like profitability, is that the USDA only does a head count every five years.
 They poll cattle farmers who must legally report the number on their farms.